-FAQ’s for Parents and Supporters
+FAQ’s For Parents And Supporters

 As a small community college, MWCC offers small class sizes and personalized attention from faculty and staff.
 Mount Professors know their students’ names and care about their success.
 Our student services are readily available whether your student needs academic support, transfer or career counseling, or job placement assistance.
 In addition to degree and certificate programs, we offer over 35 clubs and organizations to participate in.